SPONSORSPARTNERS

 8. TV SPONSORSHIP - supported by Thinkbox

 TV sponsorship is about partnerships that have a stand-alone television property at their heart.
 The association might be leveraged across other platforms and channels, but the core IP will be a TV show, a channel or a component of a TV show, such as a celebrity/character/show segment.
 Brands that partner with free-to-air or PayTV properties are the primary but not exclusive target of this category.
-As an example, 2020’s category winner was Hillarys sponsors Homes on Channel 4.
+As an example, 2024’s category winner was Samsung's partnership with C4's Sunday Brunch.
 To ensure like for like comparisons, this category may be split by size so please specify the fee paid.
-Branded content and AFPs should be entered in the new Branded Content category – unless they are activations of an overarching TV sponsorship in which case this category may also be relevant.
+Branded content and AFPs should be entered in the Branded Content category – unless they are activations of an overarching TV sponsorship in which case this category may also be relevant.
+See also RIGHTS HOLDER category.

 This category is about sponsorships that begin with print, radio or film.
 It's designed to recognise great work that is often overshadowed by the big budgets available in TV.
 Again, the sponsorship can (and should) be leveraged across platforms, but it needs to start with Print, Radio or Film IP.
 This might be a branded supplement or product placement.
 In the case of film, sponsorships that do not involve product integration into the film itself are also eligible for this category – i.e., a brand may choose to sponsor a period drama film even if it would be anachronistic for it to appear in the production itself.